 Read these case studies to find out more about the different ways real people have got back in control of their debt.

-‘Budgeting does help’
+Alice: ‘Budgeting does help’

-Ms Douglas is a 34 year old mother of four from the north-east.
+Alice is a 34 year old mother of four from the north-east.
 After a separation she found it a struggle to make ends meet and turned to credit to plug the gap.

 When she got some free advice from a charity, she owed over £24,000 to five different creditors, which meant she needed to pay about £500 a month just to meet her obligations to her lenders.

-Despite coping with such a large family on her own, Alison manages a part-time job as well.
+Despite coping with such a large family on her own, manages a part-time job as well.
 Her income from that, together with child support and tax credits, gives her take-home pay of just over £2,000 per month while she lives in council accommodation which charges her a reasonable rent.

-In fact Ms Douglas just needed a bit of help with her budgeting.
+Alice just needed a bit of help with her budgeting.
 The charity showed her how to manage her money better through drawing up a monthly budget to take care of all the essentials: rent, food, heating, light, fares to school and clothes etc.